 Anime and game designs like to have gravity-defying large bows and accessories that miraculously stay up no matter what battles they’ve been through.
 But in reality, bows that big pull obis and sag.
 Even if you put the stiffest of interfacing inside, nothing can beat gravity.
-No one like a saggy bow.
+No one likes a saggy bow.
 They’re kind of sad.

-But fortunately there are ways to fight gravity and keep your giant bow up without sagging obi or tugging on your cosplay.
+But fortunately, there are ways to fight gravity and keep your giant bow up without sagging obi or tugging on your cosplay.
 For stationary bows, you can use hand stitching to keep them up.
 For removable or partially stationary bows, giant snaps work wonders in supporting your giant bow.

 Interfacing and support

 Before we talk about hand stitching or snaps, let’s cover base support.
 If your giant bow doesn’t have enough stiffness to it, the bow will droop and hang like a dress on a hanger.
-While there are a number of things you can use to stiffen bows, the size of giant bows requires the stiffening method be as light as possible.
+While there are a number of things you can use to stiffen bows, the size of giant bows requires the stiffening method to be as light as possible.

 Super stiff interfacing is going to be your best method.
 Pelon 809 Decor-Bond is a good place to start.
 This one is very stiff upholstery interfacing, iron-on, supportive, and not so stiff it cannot bend when adding the bow center.